koromodako/mkctf/README.md

 ![mkctf-cli enum screenshot](images/mkctf_cli_enum.png)

-You can also export public elements of your challenges automatically.
+You can also export public files of your challenges automatically.

 ![mkctf-cli enum screenshot](images/mkctf_cli_export.png)

 ### mkCTF Monitor

-`mkctf-monitor` is a all-in-one monitoring solution based on running healthchecks regularly and send notifications to the _scoreboard_ using an HTTP API defined below.
+`mkctf-monitor` is an all-in-one monitoring solution based on running healthchecks regularly and sending healthcheck reports to the _scoreboard_ using an HTTP API defined in **CTF Website** section.

 ![mkctf-monitor -h screenshot](images/mkctf_monitor_help.png)

 ### mkctf-server

-Starts a server exposing an HTTP API which is not production-ready nor well specified right now.
+Starts a server exposing a HTTP API which is not production-ready nor well specified right now.
-It is advised not to use it for the moment.
+**It is advised not to use it for the moment.**

 ![mkctf-server -h screenshot](images/mkctf_server_help.png)

 ## mkCTF Concepts

-**Warning: mkCTF repository should remain private until the CTF ends because it stores flags in plaintext to allow user to rebuild the challenge from sources reusing the same flag!**

 ### Challenge